-In addition to welcoming extreme heat, spring and summer rental season means stormy weather in Metro Detroit.
+In addition to welcoming extreme heat, the spring and summer rental season means stormy weather in Metro Detroit.
 Is your rental property rain ready?

-In the latter case, damage needs to be assessed immediately, and the problem pinpointed.
+In the latter case, the damage needs to be assessed immediately, and the problem pinpointed.
 Is a window leaking?
 Is there a grade issue?
 Did the sump pump work effectively?
 Wet areas should be dried to prevent mold growth, and the problem repaired.
 (Your property manager can take care of these steps for you.)

 Although flooding is a relevant and sometimes damaging issue, most standard homeowners insurance does not cover floods.
 However, both renters and owners can purchase flood insurance.